fieldtrip/website/tutorial/continuous.md

     cfg = [];
     data_all = ft_appenddata(cfg, data_eeg, data_eogh, data_eogv);

 In the example above, no filters were applied to the data.
 It is possible to apply filters to the data during the initial preprocessing/reading.
 It is also possible to apply filters afterwards by calling the **[ft_preprocessing](/reference/ft_preprocessing)** function with the data as second input argument.
-If you want to apply different preprocessing options (such as filters for EEG channels, rectification of EMG channels, rereferencing) to different channels, you should call **[ft_preprocessing](/reference/ft_preprocessing)** with the desired options for each of the channel types and subsequently append the data for the different channels types into one raw data structure.
+If you want to apply different preprocessing options (such as filters for EEG channels, rectification of EMG channels, re-referencing) to different channels, you should call **[ft_preprocessing](/reference/ft_preprocessing)** with the desired options for each of the channel types and subsequently append the data for the different channels types into one raw data structure.

 ## Segmenting continuous data into trials